 Who does BEST help?

-What costs does a BEST bursary cover?
+What costs does a Crosslinks bursary cover?

 Does the bursary last for the whole course?

-How do we choose BEST study partners?
+How do we choose who to give bursaries to?

 We set two deadlines each year to receive applications.
 As the number of applications often exceeds the amount of funds available, it is important that we choose the right partners.
 We use well-defined criteria to consider all applications carefully.